ycj28c/pythonPractice/sendemail/README.md

 Change the
 gmail_sender = 'youremail'
 gmail_passwd = 'youremailpassword'
-To your email and password, then run “test email.bat”, it will send a test email to you
+To your email and password, then run "test email.bat", it will send a test email to you

 5. For more example, can check https://docs.python.org/3.6/library/email-examples.html